 Finally, hyper-diffusivity is sometimes used for mimicking high-$\Rm$ flows \citep{BrandenburgSarson2002}.
 Because the dissipation rate depends strongly on wave number, magnetic energy piles up near the resistive scale (bottleneck effect) \citep{Biskamp+1998}.
-If these resistive scale fields are helical, $k_2$ becomes large and our analysis shows that the quasi-kinematic LSD phase is strongly quenched even though it eventually leads to super-equipartition magnetic energies.
-Hence, helical LSDs with hyper-diffusion are actually less effective for inferring realistic asymptotic behaviors of LSDs.
+If these resistive-scale fields are helical, $k_2$ becomes large and our analysis shows that the LSD growth rate is strongly quenched even though it eventually leads to super-equipartition magnetic energies.
+Hence, helical LSDs with hyper-diffusion are actually less effective for inferring realistic asymptotic LSD behavior.

 Nordita is sponsored by Nordforsk.
-We acknowledge the allocation of computing resources provided by the Swedish National Allocations Committee at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm and Link\"oping.
-EB acknowledges the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Frontiers in dynamo theory: from the Earth to the stars'' where some work on this paper was undertaken.
+We acknowledge allocation of computing resources from the Swedish National Allocations Committee at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm and Link\"oping.
+EB acknowledges the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Frontiers in dynamo theory: from the Earth to the stars''.
 This work was supported by EPSRC grant no EP/R014604/1.
 EB acknowledges support from grants US Department of Energy DE-SC0001063, DE-SC0020432, DE-SC0020103, and US NSF grants AST-1813298, PHY-2020249.

-The data and post-processing programs for this article are available on Zenodo at doi:10.5281/zenodo.7632994 \citep{zenodo}.
+Data and post-processing programs for this article are available on Zenodo at doi:10.5281/zenodo.7632994 \citep{zenodo}.